heber-augusto/Nanodegree_Azure_ML_Engineer_CapstoneProject/README.md

 This project is the final project of the Udacity Azure ML Nanodegree.
 In this project, I used Azure Machine Learning Studio to create and deploy a machine learning model and consumed its endpoint.

-The goal for this project is to create models using two different tools from ML Studio: Hyperdrive and Automl.
+The goal for this project is to create models to predict credt card fraud from transactions using two different tools from ML Studio: Hyperdrive and Automl.
 After the model training process, the best model was deployed and tested using its endpoint.

 The entire process of model training, deployment and testing was completed during a 4 hour session of Microsoft Azure enviroment which is available inside Udacity platform.